KharbandaBhavy/Basic-Hostel-Navigator/README.md

 # Hostel Navigator
-It's a Basic HTML/CSS Website ti test the deployment on AWS Server.
+It's a Basic HTML/CSS Website to test the deployment on AWS Server.
 A web application that helps students to find places of residence as they study.